LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 * Use full sentences, e.g., “How do I reset my password?”

-* Use one sentence, not multiple sentences.
+* Use a simple, concise sentence, not multiple sentences.
 For example, "How do I activate my card?" is much better than, “How do I activate my card?
 I am having trouble at the ATM.
 Can you help me?”
 Multiple sentences increase your risk of false positives.

 * When adding intent qualifiers or training phrases, add 10 - 15 per article.
 Exceeding this likely means that you have overtrained, which might lead to false positives.